 Dementia is complex, and it’s completely understandable if you find yourself overwhelmed.
 It’s only natural to feel this way.
 Dementia affects everyone besides the patient.

-Still, you can make things better for the patient.
+Caring for a dementia patient can be very challenging and frustrating at times.
+However, with patience and some knowledge about the disease, it is possible to provide quality care for your loved one.
 As you have seen from this guide, there are plenty of ways to do so.
-So stay strong, and we’re confident that you can do it.
+So, stay strong, and we’re confident that you can do it!

 It’s important to remember why you’re doing this.
 You’re doing this to ensure that your loved one spends as much time in comfort, around friends and family.
 If you ask us, this alone makes everything worth it.